White-label and private labels models both mean you’re selling a product made by someone else, just under your own brand.

 Which one to choose: private label or white-label provider?

-Both private vs white label models ensure that a reseller doesn’t have to put a lot of time and effort into the manufacturing process.
+In the private vs white label comparison, both models ensure that a reseller doesn’t have to put a lot of time and effort into the manufacturing process.

 When to choose private label